 - May 16, 1975: Junko Tabei of Japan becomes the first woman to summit Everest.

 - May 3, 1980: Japanese climber Yasuo Kato is the first non-Sherpa to reach the summit for the second time, following his original 1973 summit.

 - August 20, 1980: Reinhold Messner is the first person to reach the summit solo.

-- In 1996 climbing season 16 people die while climbing Mt.
+- In the year 1996 climbing season 16 people die while climbing Mt.
 Everest.
-This cause the highest number of fatalities in a single year.
+This causes the highest number of fatalities in a single year.
 Eight climbers die on May 10 during the storm.